Self-care and Mental Health

 “Value drift” is a term used to describe various ways people greatly reduce or cease their altruistic actions.
 The causes could be a change in values, a loss of motivation, or a change in lifestyle.
 The percentage of people drifting away from EA has been estimated by Peter Hurford using the EA Survey data, and by Joey in “Empirical Data on Value Drift”.
 Marisa Jurczyk conducted a qualitative analysis of value drift in EA.

 If you are highly motivated now but think you are likely to experience value drift, you may wish to focus on having an impact in the short term.

 Also, you may wish to take action now to reduce the chances that your values and motivations will change.
-For practical things, you can do to make it less likely for you to change your values, and more likely for you to remain motivated, see the tips in Marisa Jurczyk’s qualitative analysis, and this list in Darius Meissner’s “Concrete Ways to Reduce the Risk of Value Drift”.
+For practical things you can do to make it less likely for you to change your values, and more likely for you to remain motivated, see the tips in Marisa Jurczyk’s qualitative analysis.

 Note that while it seems reasonable to take steps to keep your motivation high, it is debatable whether we should take steps to prevent your values from changing as it is possible that your future self will have better values than your current self.

 Many people in the EA movement get significant value out of learning to be more productive in their work.
 Here are some tools and readings to help you get more out of your day.

 Peter Hurford’s article “Productivity 101 for Beginners” is a good starting point for thinking about productivity.
 His article “How to Be Productive” provides a more in-depth look at particular methods.